Laboratory-Imaging/JOBS-examples/NIS_v6.10/34-Acquire_until/README.md

 ![JOB: AcquireCells](images/10-AcquireCells_job.png)

 Save the JOB and run it.
-Finish it manually (remembre it has infinite duration), after couple of frames are acquired.
+Finish it manually (remember it has infinite duration), after couple of frames are acquired.
 Then, open the ND2 file by clicking on any row in the JOB results table.

 ![Acquired time-lapse](images/12-AcquireCells_image.png)